 1. Start with a test

-For some solutions which might seem a bit more complex to implement and scale up (specially for bigger organizations), we recommend to start with a test.
-Check out the following videos to get inspired by how start-ups actually develop their solutions using tests and prototypes.
+For some solutions which might seem a bit more complex to implement and scale up, we recommend to start with a test.
+Check out the following videos to get inspired by how start-ups develop their solutions using tests and prototypes.
 This key step can help you reduce failure by making sure the user experience is qualitative before developing and implementing the final solution on a larger scale.

 What is a lean start-up?